FinTecSystems/xs2a-ios/README.md

 ### License

 Please note that this mobile SDK is subject to the MIT license.
-MIT license does not apply to the logo of FinTecSystems GmbH, the terms of use and the privacy policy of FinTecSystems GmbH.
-The license terms of the logo of FinTecSystems GmbH, the terms of use and the privacy policy of FinTecSystems GmbH are included in the LICENSE as FTS LICENSE.
+MIT license does not apply to the logo of Tink Germany GmbH, the terms of use and the privacy policy of Tink Germany GmbH.
+The license terms of the logo of Tink Germany GmbH, the terms of use and the privacy policy of Tink Germany GmbH are included in the LICENSE as FTS LICENSE.